 Accordingly, one’s worldview inevitably determines how Public Servants and the nation as a whole utilize (or fail to utilize) their natural resources for the betterment of others.
 What informs your worldview then, becomes most important.
 In light of this, notice what God says from the first chapter of His Book.

 II.
 THE HIERARCHY OF GOD’S CREATIONAL ORDERING OF THE WORLD

 Genesis 1:26-31 yields significant insights into the uniqueness of man that God has specified.
 Here God distinguishes mankind from the remainder of His creation.
-After creating the heavens, light, land, atmosphere and sea, God creates the fish, birds and animals (Gen. 1:1-25).
+After creating the heavens, light, land, atmosphere, and sea, God creates the fish, birds, and animals (Gen. 1:1-25).
 Subsequent to all that, He creates man.
-But notice an exclusive difference: God creates man unlike any other previously created creature, in Our image, according to Our likeness2 states Genesis 1:26.
+But notice an exclusive difference: God creates man unlike any other previously created creature, “in Our image, according to Our likeness”states Genesis 1:26.
 This is critically important because it places man in a distinctly different position from the remainder of the created order.
 Both of the Hebrew words, image (tselem) and likeness (demuth) carry the idea of man being a reflection or similitude of God’s communicable attributes and characteristics: in the sense of intellect, emotion, will, and morality.
 No other created life has all of these distinctions.
 Therefore man is unique: You have put all things under his feet states the Psalmist in 8:6b.
-This can best be illustrated by the sidebar on the following page.
+This can best be illustrated by the following sidebar.